sta/websocket-sharp/README.md

     // Return user name, password, and roles. return name == "nobita"
            ? new NetworkCredential (name, "password", "gunfighter")
-           : null; // If the user credentials aren't found.
+           : null; // If the user credentials are not found.
   };
 ```